 All other Australian Divisions of 2nd AIF had been sent to ME.

+The advancing Japanese army pushed the Commonwealth troops to southern Malaya.
 Ted became POW when Singapore fell 15 Feb 1942 – one of about 22,000 Australian POWs Japan captured Singapore, Java, Timor and New Britain.
 21,000 from the Army were mainly from the ill-fated 8th Division, including 2/4th.

 By end the war 8,031 men had died.